ricniew/ibm-itcam-silent-config/README.md

 2 Installation
 ==============

-Unzip the attached archive to a temporary directory on the host were your ITCAM Agent\+Datacollector and WebSPhere server are running.
+Download the latest release of the script [here](https://github.com/ricniew/ibm-itcam-silent-config/releases) and unzip to a temporary directory on the host were your ITCAM Agent\+Datacollector and WebSPhere server are running.
 It contains following files:

 -   Shell procedure *itcam\_cfg.sh*\